Bamboo IdentificationHome

 Borinda Stapleton, Edinburgh J. Botany 51(2): 284.
 1994.

-Plants shrub-like to subarboreous, usually densely clumping; rhizomes pachymorph, necks similar in length, up to 30 cm.
-Culms in a single dense to loose clump (unicespitose), to 7 m tall and 3.5 cm in diam., erect or curving at base, apically nodding to pendulous; internodes to 50 cm, terete, usually finely ridged, without fine purple spots, usually blue-grey with light persistent wax, becoming glossy; nodes scarcely to moderately raised.
-Branches 5--7(--14) per mid-culm node at first, above promontory, subequal, initially erect, becoming deflexed, lateral branch axes lacking subtending sheaths; buds at mid-culm lanceolate, with 2 often very tall, single-keeled bracts, open at front (closed at culm base), 3--9 initials visible within.
+Plants shrub-like to subarboreous, usually densely clumping; rhizomes pachymorph, necks similar in length, up to 30 cm, internodes short.
+Culms in a single dense to loose clump (unicespitose), to 8 m tall and 4 cm in diam., erect or curving at base, apically nodding to pendulous; internodes to 50 cm, terete, usually finely ridged, without fine purple spots, usually blue-grey with light to dense and persistent wax, matt or becoming glossy, usually partially setose or pubescent, especially at top; nodes scarcely to moderately raised.
+Branches 3--7 per mid-culm node at first, above promontory, subequal, deflexed, or basally erect but arching out, lateral branch axes lacking subtending sheaths; buds at mid-culm lanceolate, with 2 often very tall, single-keeled bracts, open at front (closed at culm base), 3--9 initials visible within.
 Culm sheaths usually long-triangular, papery and deciduous (rarely oblong, thickened and persistent); blades long, reflexed, deciduous.
 Leaf sheaths usually persistent; blade usually matt, thin, venation distinctly tessellate, either persistent or deciduous in winter.
-Synflorescence ebracteate, semelauctant; branching paniculate, erect, never unilateral, usually long-exserted from narrow subtending sheath, often fasciculate in dense panicles.
-Spikelets several-flowered; glumes basally loose, and frequently subtending reduced non-viable buds.
+Synflorescence semelauctant; branching racemose to paniculate, subtended by small sheath remnants, not pulvinate, not unilateral, at least partially exserted beyond subtending sheaths by well-extended internodes of peduncle, rhachis and pedicels.
+Spikelets few, several-flowered; glumes basally loose, and frequently subtending reduced non-viable buds.
 Stamens 3.
 Stigmas 3.
 Named after Norman L. Bor, forester and grass taxonomist of the Indian Forest Service and the Royal Botanic Gardens Kew.

 Stapleton, C.M.A.
 (1998).
 New combinations in Borinda (Gramineae–Bambusoideae).
 Kew Bull.
 53: 453–459.